kwiatks/climate-change-setup-oxford/README.md

 ### TWC

 #### APIs
 We have arranaged for you to have access to Historic and Forecast APIs.
-The full set of TWC APIs is shown [here](https://docs.google.com/document/d/15Ru_3wdMgpbM4aOCm-4qNAnRfjx2w-Ruw3lnr8Hnodk/edit).
-The API keys can be obtained from the IBM team at either the 8-9pm event or at any time on Saturday or Sunday.
+The full set of TWC APIs is shown [here](https://docs.google.com/document/d/15Ru_3wdMgpbM4aOCm-4qNAnRfjx2w-Ruw3lnr8Hnodk/edit)

 Some additional useful information on using TWC APIs is contained in this [PDF](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/TWC-Data-Package-Summary.pdf)